anitaposch/learn-bitcoin/README.md

 Get current information about the book online at https://learnbitcoin.link

-If you want to contribute financially to this book and further projects, feel free to visit https://anita.link/donate
+I'm an independent one-woman business, I have no staff, no assistant, sometimes I hire freelancers to help me out.
+If you want to support my work bringing education about Bitcoin to as many people as possible, you can contribute at https://anita.link/donate.